b-lab-nl/DutchDesignBot/README.md

 """
 SOLUTION_SUGGESTION = "eat less animals"

-base_template = f"We are about to embark on a mission to save the planet from a grave danger.
+base_template = f"""We are about to embark on a mission to save the planet from a grave danger.
 We are to solve the {QUEST_PROBLEM} crisis.
-The {QUEST_PROBLEM} crisis is described as follows: {QUEST_PROBLEM_DESCRIPTION}".
+The {QUEST_PROBLEM} crisis is described as follows: {QUEST_PROBLEM_DESCRIPTION}.

-Our proposed solution is: {SOLUTION_SUGGESTION}
+Our proposed solution is: {SOLUTION_SUGGESTION}"""
 ```